Terms & Conditions for Educational Visits

 The National Justice Museum is unable to offer refunds because we have staffed the day according to the number of learners you have told us you would bring.

 Issuing a remaining balance invoice after your visit means that you pay for the students you bring.
 Occasionally full payments can be made prior to the visit date.
-If in this instance, the group bring fewer learners than they have paid for, a credit note may be issued to the group at the discretion of the Director of Learning and the Learning Manager in that region.
+If in this instance, the group bring fewer learners than they have paid for, a credit note may be issued to the group at the discretion of the Head of Learning and the Learning Manager in that region.

 If a credit note is issued, the credit note can be applied to any bookings that you make that will take place within 18 months of the original visit date.